 Here’s your sweet potato strips!
 Then (using a knife) I slice up a small red onion and medium avocado… totally forgot to take pictures of those, but I think you get the idea.

-…and drizzle spoonfuls over top.
+Lastly, drizzle the miso dressing by the spoonful over top.
 It’s the crown jewel to this sweet potato salad, I swear!

 The dressing really compliments all the veg going on in this salad.
 And for extra points you can sprinkle black and toasted sesame seeds over top.
 I really like the flavor of toasted sesames in this!